lf-/gankra.github.io/blah/hashbrown-tldr/index.md

 Interestingly, this pattern perfectly lines up with our power-of-two size such that we will visit every single bucket exactly once without any repeats (searching is therefore guaranteed to terminate as we always have at least one EMPTY bucket).

+Also note that our non-linear probing strategy makes us fairly robust against weird degenerate collision chains that can make us accidentally quadratic (Hash DoS).
+Also **also** note that we expect to almost never actually probe, since that's WIDTH (8-16) non-EMPTY buckets we need to fail to find our key in.